JosephLai241/URS/README.md

 ### Subreddit Rules

-You can also include the Subreddit's rules and post requirements in your scrape data by including the `--rules` flag. **This only works when exporting to JSON.**
+You can also include the Subreddit's rules and post requirements in your scrape data by including the `--rules` flag. **This only works when exporting to JSON**.
+This data will be included in the `subreddit_rules` field.

 If rules are included in your file, `-rules` will be appended to the end of the file name.